 Crying lets others know when a young child is hungry, wet, tired, too warm, too cold, lonely, or in pain.
-If your child is crying, try to identify the type of cry.
-It helps to go through a mental checklist of what might be wrong—but remember that there may be nothing bothering your child—and to make sure your child is safe and cared for.
+If your child is crying, try to figure out the type of cry.
+It helps to go through a mental checklist of what might be wrong and to make sure that your child is safe and cared for.
+But remember that there may be nothing bothering your child.
 As parents or caregivers respond to the young child's other signals (such as whimpering, facial expressions, and wiggling), the child will usually cry less.

-Parents and caregivers become better over time at identifying the young child's cry.
+Parents and caregivers become better over time at knowing the cause of a young child's cry.
 A young child will often have different kinds of cries.

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include:

 You have answered all the questions.
 Based on your answers, you may be able to take care of this problem at home.